Rafi12234/HerCue/README.md

 # HerCue
-A gentle personal companion that helps you remember the little things, stay on track, and take better care of yourself every day.
+A gentle personal companion that helps her remember the little things, stay on track, and take better care of herself every day.